ritchie46/sequence/README.md

 ## Installation

-Only install dependencies by running or `$ pip -r requirements.txt` or install as (editable) library by `pip install -e .`
+Only install dependencies by running or `$ pip install -r requirements.txt` or install as (editable) library by `pip install -e .`

 ## STAMP: Short-Term Attention/Memory Priority Model forSession-based Recommendation